-ITV’s epic new India-based series Beecham House launches this month.
+ITV’s epic India-based series Beecham House launched in the US this month.

 Set on the cusp of the 19th century in Delhi before the British ruled in that region, the six-part period drama depicts the fortunes of the residents of Beecham House, an imposing mansion surrounded by acres of exotic woods and pristine lawns.

 Beecham House is created by the writer and director of Bend It Like Beckham.

 Its populated by a cast of familiar faces from British period dramas including Lesley Nicol (Downton Abbey), Tom Bateman (Vanity Fair), Dakota Blue Richards (Endeavour), Leo Suter (Victoria), Gregory Fitoussi (Mr Selfridge) and Bessie Carter (Les Miserables).

 Here’s a guide to the characters we’ll be meeting in Beecham House:

 Brave and honourable, but haunted by a dark past, John Beecham is an Englishman who left home to seek his fortune in India.